Ebbetts Pass: Current usage

 Today, Ebbetts Pass is one of the least traveled passes in the Sierra Nevada.
 A 23-mile stretch between Lake Alpine and Centerville Flat is less than two lanes, and lacks a dividing line between them.
 It has very steep sections with hairpin corners.
 The eastern slope is particularly difficult, as many of the hairpin corners are blind, and steepen suddenly at the apex, making it necessary to shift to first gear in most vehicles.
 It is rarely used by commercial traffic and is not recommended for vehicles towing long trailers.
-Furthermore, the pass usually closes during the winter months, often from November through as late as May.
+Furthermore, the pass closes during the winter months, often from November through as late as May.

+Geology

+The pass is the namesake of Ebbetts Pass Granodiorite, a Late Cretaceous rock unit that was identified in 1957 in a geologic survey of the mountain pass.

+Climate

+According to the Köppen Climate Classification system, Ebbetts Pass has a dry-summer subarctic climate, abbreviated "Dsc" on climate maps.
+While snowfall totals aren’t measured, roughly 400+ inches of snow fall on average annually.